lnittman/retube/README.md

 Retube implements a multi-stage AI agent for processing content and generating semantic grids:

-1. **Planning** - Using Claude 3 via OpenRouter to understand the request
+1. **Planning** - Using Gemini 1.5 Flash to understand the request and plan the approach
-2. **Searching** - Finding relevant content using r.jina.ai for URL analysis
+2. **Searching** - Finding relevant content using Perplexity for text inputs and r.jina.ai for URL analysis
-3. **Analyzing** - Examining visual and semantic elements using Gemini 2 Flash
+3. **Analyzing** - Examining visual and semantic elements using Gemini 1.5 Pro
-4. **Generating** - Creating a cohesive grid structure with Claude 3
+4. **Generating** - Creating a cohesive grid structure with Gemini 1.5 Pro, including color palettes and semantic clusters

 ## License